 The White Beach Club at Ostuni is a popular spot for a day trip, with sun loungers available to hire and a beach restaurant for lunch.
 For a beach with limited facilities but clear water and golden sands, Torre Pozzella is an option but you’ll need to take your own drinks and snacks.
 The local beach at Villanova has a couple of restaurants and beach bars close by and you can walk into the town.

-There are two main parks; Fasanolandia, about 30 minutes’ drive away towards the coast where you can visit the zoo and enjoy the rides in the theme park and Acquapark Egnazia with pools and slides for splashing fun.
+There are two main amusement parks in the region; Zoo Safari Fasanolandia, about 30 minutes’ drive away towards the coast where you can visit the zoo and enjoy the rides in the theme park and Acquapark Egnazia with pools and slides for splashing fun.
 Just a few kilometres from Alberobello, about 45 minutes’ drive from Ostuni is a smaller water park, Acqua Park Alberobello which is more suited to younger children.

 Be sure to visit Ostuni's beautiful 15th century cathedral and admire some of the city's defensive walls which can still be seen along with two of the city gates, Porta Nova and Ports San Demetrio.
 Or why not immerse yourself in the charm and history of the neighbouring town of Ceglie Messapica, just a 20 minute drive away.
 No trip to Puglia is complete without visiting Alberobello, which is 50 minutes away by car.
 Home to the largest collection of trulli (concical roof houses), enjoy an afternoon wandering through the cobbled streets and browse the local quaint cafes and shops selling local produce.